How Much Do Personal Trainers Make?

 Like most professional fields, those who serve as specialists in the fitness industry can expect to be compensated accordingly.
 There are people who proclaim that nothing but the best will do, and they are willing to pay for it.
 There are avenues for certified personal trainers to help gain the distinction of being among the best in their field.

-ISSA’s master trainer certificate program first requires a personal trainer certificate, certification as a nutrition specialist, and certification in four of the nine specialist categories that are offered.
+ISSA’s master trainer certificate program first requires a personal trainer certificate, certification as a nutrition specialist, and certification in four specializations of your choice.
+While six courses take a substantial amount of time and effort, the payoff is definitely worth it.
 Those who achieve master status typically charge approximately $100 per session.

 The reality is that there remains a growing need for certified personal trainers.
 Opportunity and financial success are there for those who commit to learning the practical and scientific methods that lead to good health and proper fitness.